kevinloch/knsolver/README.md

 - dφ^2 / c^2dt^2 = 1
 ![kn-tr1-q2qp-jp05-th90-v1v0v1.png](sample_plots/kn-tr1-q2qp-jp05-th90-v1v0v1.png)
 -----
 Same as above but with no electric charge.
-The two blue lines converge close enough that knsolver cannot detect either on the left side of the plot with the default settings.
+The blue line tapers off to the left as knsolver is unable to resolve that root with the default scan precision.
 Increasing the inner loop M_increment and r_increment settings in knsolver.jl will improve this at the expense of run time.

 Parameters:
 - dτ^2 / dt^2 = 1